lkriffell/monster_shop_2005/README.md

 ```

 ```
-[ ] done
+[ X ] done

 User Story 16, User can log out

 As a registered user, merchant, or admin
 When I visit the logout path
-I am redirected to the welcome / home page of the site And I see a flash message that indicates I am logged out Any items I had in my shopping cart are deleted
+I am redirected to the welcome / home page of the site √ And I see a flash message that indicates I am logged out √ Any items I had in my shopping cart are deleted √
 ```

 ---